The Vermont Statutes Online

 (1) The health officer shall prepare a notice of intent to seek a health order, setting forth the health officer's reasons to believe a health order should be issued.

-(2) The notice of intent, together with the supporting evidence, and a statement of procedural rights available under this section, shall be served on the person against whom the health order is sought in accordance with the procedures set forth in Vermont Rules of Civil Procedure.
+(2) The notice of intent, together with the supporting evidence, and a statement of procedural rights available under this section, shall be served in person by a health officer on the person against whom the health order is sought or in accordance with the procedures set forth in Vermont Rules of Civil Procedure.
+If the person resides out of state, the notice of intent shall be served on the person against whom the health order is sought through certified mail.

 (3) Upon request of the person against whom the health order is sought, a hearing shall be held before the issuing authority.
 At such hearing, the person against whom the order is sought shall be given an opportunity to rebut the allegations and demonstrate that no health order should issue.